Raleigh Broadcasting Schools

 The University of North Carolina's history dates back to its charter in 1789; it was the first public university in the United States.
 UNC students interested in broadcasting can investigate the university's School of Journalism and Mass Communication, which offers bachelor's, master's, and doctoral degree programs.

 Bachelor of Arts in Media and Journalism

 This program is intended for students who want to develop their technical skills, as well as students who are interested in the theoretical and academic aspects of mass communication.
-Students choose from mass communication, professional, or interdisciplinary health communication tracks.
-They can further narrow their focus to one of several specializations, such as medical and science journalism, reporting, business and media, or strategic communication.
-Program applicants should put special effort into their statement of purpose because the program is selective, admitting only 23 to 30 candidates a year.
+Students choose from journalism, strategic communication, visual communication and theory and research programs of study.
+Program applicants should put special effort into their statement of purpose because the program is selective.
 Further, admissions decisions are largely based on whether the applicant's goals coincide with those of the department and faculty.

-Offered almost entirely online, the M.A. in Technology and Communication focuses on technology and technological issues relevant to communications professionals.
+Offered almost entirely online, the M.A. in Digital Communication focuses on technology and technological issues relevant to communications professionals.
 The program is selective and admits only about 20 students each year.
 Courses offered include writing for digital media, new media and society, and strategic communication, among others.

 Central Carolina Community College

 Central Carolina Community College (CCCC) offers 2-year associate degree programs and 1-year and 2-year certificate programs.
-CCCC serves more than 4,000 students at its campuses in Sanford, Lillington, and Pittsboro, North Carolina.
+CCCC serves more than 5,000 students at its campuses in Lee, Chatham, and Harnett, North Carolina.
 The school offers radio and television broadcasting diplomas and an associate degree in broadcasting technology.